pingcap/docs/tidb-cloud/recovery-group-delete.md

 ---
 title: Delete a Recovery Group
-summary: Learn how to delete a Recovery Group when it is no longer needed
+summary: Learn how to delete a Recovery Group when it is no longer needed.
 ---

 # Delete a Recovery Group